 Online screening of major depression with the PHQ-9 questionnaire.

 2. Remember to practice good sleep hygiene.

-Sleep hygiene refers to habits that help us to have a good night sleep.
+Sleep hygiene refers to habits that help us to have a good night's sleep.
 A part of mindfulness practice often not emphasized is 'remembering.'
-In this context, it's remembering and recalling the habits that are useful for a good sleep:
+In this context, it's remembering and recalling the habits that are useful for good sleep:

 3. Mindful Body Stretching.

 Mindful Body Stretching is useful for reducing muscular tension, relieving headache, refreshing the body, relaxing the mind, and improving sleep.
 The practice involves progressively stretching and relaxing different parts of the body.

 A combined mindful stretching and breathing practice is even more effective for relaxing the body and calming the mind for sleep.

 4. Mindful Body Grounding.

 Mindful Body Grounding combines the techniques of mindful breathing, body awareness, and simple self-hypnosis to induce sleep.

 i) Breathe in through the nose (with your mouth closed)